 - Granulated Sugar.
 As the crust bakes and sets, the sugar helps binds the ingredients together and the crust to brown.

 - Macadamia Nuts.
-The macadamia nuts are added for flavor.
+The macadamia nuts add flavor to the crust.
 If you don't have macadamia nuts or if you're allergic to nuts you can leave them out.

 - Kosher Salt.
 The salt balances out the sweetness and elevates the other flavors in the crust.

-Key Lime Pie is one of the easiest pies you'll ever make and it starts with the graham cracker crust.
+Key Lime Pie is one of the easiest pies you'll ever make.
+The first time I made it I couldn't believe how easy it was and wondered why I hadn't made it sooner.
+It's delicious, refreshing, and perfect for when you want an easy dessert for entertaining.
+And it starts with the graham cracker crust.

 Start by pulverizing the graham crackers in the food processor.
 If you don't have a food processor place the crackers in a gallon-sized freezer bag and beat with a rolling pin until the crackers are pulverized.